Applying for special use of public space for work and construction sites

 Even if all factual and legal requirements are met, you are not entitled to be granted a special use permit.
 The competent authority decides on your application at its own discretion.

-As a rule, the competent authority will grant you the special use permit for a limited period and subject to revocation.
+As a rule, the competent authority will grant you the special use permit for a limited period of time and subject to revocation.
 This means that the granted permit can be withdrawn.
-The permit is usually issued with conditions that you must fulfill.

-The competent authority may require you to pay for the removal of any damage caused by your special use.
+You may have to pay for the removal of any damage caused by your special use.
 The competent authority may also require you to make an advance payment or deposit a sum of money as security.

 The text was automatically translated based on the German content.